Adamekka/ani-cli/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
 about: Ran into some unexpected behaviour?
 NOT FOR FEATURE REQUESTS
-title: ''
+title: ""
-labels: 'priority 2: medium, type: bug'
+labels: "priority 2: medium, type: bug"
-assignees: ''
+assignees: ""
 ---

 **Metadata (please complete the following information)**